H-crowe/Telegram-ChatGPT/README.md

 Feel free to customize the bot by adding features, improving conversation handling, or enhancing error messages.
 The code is designed to be extensible and adaptable to your specific needs.

-## Contributing

-Contributions are welcome!
-If you have suggestions, feature requests, or bug reports, please create an issue or submit a pull request.
-Check the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ---

 Contact